TevHeath/tevheath.github.io/docs/index.md

 <!-- Prior to attending the University of Guelph, I completed my Honours Bachelor of Science (B.Sc) degree from McMaster University in **Mathematics and Statistics**.
 During my tenure in McMaster University's Mathematics & Statistics Program, key courses and studies remained as a focus in my studies.
 These courses were Data Science, Data Visualization, Machine Learning, and Computational Statistics using R, and Mathematical Modelling using C and Python.
 Finally, many of my extracurricular activities were aimed in mentoring first year international science, mathematics, and business students. -->

-At the University of Guelph, I strive to become a project leader and an established researcher in engineering and engineering design projects, while leveraging my professional network and internship experience.
+At the University of Guelph, I am striving to become a professional engineer (P.Eng) in Ontario and Alberta and an established Canadian engineering researcher in electrical and computer engineering, while leveraging my professional network and internship experience.

 Feel free to send me a message on [**LinkedIn**](https://www.linkedin.com/in/t-j-prescod-heath-bb9697284/)  I am always open to chat and connect, simply send me a note, and we can easily have a virtual coffee and discuss our common interest.
 I always enjoy sharing my experience and providing meaningful solutions!